josephcbaca/golfclub/README.md

 # The Golf Club
-This project was created by josephcbaca
+This project was created by josephcbaca, Robischl86
 ## Table of Contents
 1. [Description](#description)
  2. [Screenshot](#screenshot)